khalidomari/ML_Project2-Tweet-Sentiment-Analysis/README.md

 2) run `initial_dict.py`
 3) run `preprocessing_final.py train_pos.txt train_neg.txt test.txt`

+Estimated runtime is around 3 hours if starting from scratch.
+This reduces significantly if the dictionary is already created.

 ### Word Embeddings
 `word2vec.py`: Generates a Word2vec model using the preprocessed tweets.
 The result is a vector representation of each tweet. <br>
 `glove_emb.py`: Generate a vector representation of each tweet based on a pre-trained GloVe model.

 The resulting files are pickled and saved in the folder: `/data/embeddings`

+Estimated runtime is around 5 minutes.

 ### Linear Classification
 After the word embeddings have been generated, various linear classifiers can be evaluated.